steppedreckoner/TowerDefense/ReadMe.txt

 Instructions:

 PLAY: Begins a new game.
 Enemy type cannot currently be changed.
-Place towers with "T".
+Place towers with 'T'.
 You can change what get placed by pressing 1, 2 or 3.
-Towers can be deleted with 80% refund by hovering over a tower and pressing "D".
-Time can be accelerated/decelerated witht he right/left arrow key resp (Note: fast forwarding may cause enemies to fly off the course.
+Towers can be deleted with 80% refund by hovering over a tower and pressing 'D'.
+Time can be accelerated/decelerated with the right/left arrow key respectively (Note: fast forwarding may cause enemies to fly off the course.
 This will be addressed eventually).

 EDITOR: Loads a map with all grass tiles.
-Tile type can be modifed by clicking on a tile.
-Switch the type that clicking changes to by pressing the right arrow key (default is grass, so initially clicking will look like it's doing nothing).
-Save and Load features (S and L) are currently buggy, and probably won't work.
+Tile type can be modified by clicking on a tile.
+Switch the type that clicking changes to by pressing the numbers 1-5 (1: Grass, 2: Dirt, 3: Water, 4: Start, 5: Goal).
+Press 'M' to access the editor menu.
+Both the save and load buttons require interaction with the console.

 QUIT: Quits.